-Most of the people who grow or make products which have the GI tag stay in rural or semi-urban areas.
+Most of the people who grow or make products that have the GI tag stay in rural or semi-urban areas.
 Their livelihood is specific to the region where the goods are produced.
-Sometimes, they are not able to make adequate amount of money from their craft and so they migrate to bigger cities in search work and as a result the human touch and techniques that made the products unique gets affected.
-The result is a sub-par produce or product which affects the whole economy of the region.
+Sometimes, they are not able to make an adequate amount of money from their craft and so they migrate to bigger cities in search of work and as a result, the human touch and techniques that made the products unique get affected.
+The result is sub-par produce or products which affect the whole economy of the region.

 A direct result of getting the status is getting better remuneration for their product or produce.
 Once the status is granted, the manufacturer can charge a premium for his product.
-The proceeds from this increased revenue can help the producers to make a better life for themselves and it also incentivizes them to produce high quality goods which directly benefits the consumers.
+The proceeds from this increased revenue can help the producers to make a better life for themselves and it also incentivizes them to produce high-quality goods which directly benefit the consumers.

 GI TAG: The Indian Side

 GI tag is governed by Geographical Indications of Goods(Registration and Protection Act),1999.
-This Act is administered by Controller General of Patents, Designs and Trade Marks, who is also Registrar of Geographical Indications.
+This Act is administered by the Controller General of Patents, Designs, and Trade Marks, who is also Registrar of Geographical Indications.

-The Directorate of Food Processing Industry of West Bengal had made an application on September 8,2015,seeking GI status for Banglar Rasogolla, According to the application, Rasogollas were invented in Nadia district of West Bengal are 60 years old.
+The Directorate of Food Processing Industry of West Bengal had made an application on September 8, 2015, seeking GI status for Banglar Rasogolla, According to the application, Rasogollas were invented in the Nadia district of West Bengal are 60 years old.
 Haradhan, a confectioner of village Phulia is named as the inventor.
-West Bengal had given half-a-dozen historical evidences to back its claim, but before the application was accepted, the government of Orissa stated that ‘Rasgulla’ originated from their state.
-Soon after , a battle ensued between the two warring states.
+West Bengal had given half-a-dozen historical pieces of evidence to back its claim, but before the application was accepted, the government of Orissa stated that ‘Rasgulla’ originated from their state.
+Soon after, a battle ensued between the two warring states.

 International Agreements related to Geographical Indications